kataw/kataw/src/parser/README.md

 If there are line breaks in between it will stil find the comments within the same range.

-**Note** Sometimes can't rely on the CST keyword or token nodes to extract comments.
+**Note** There are situations where you can't rely on the CST keyword or token nodes to extract comments.
 In this cases you need to use a *list*.

 *Lists* are specied in the ECMA specs.